Loyola University Chicago

 Faculty Development Programming

-The Center for Experiential Learning provides a number of professional development programs for faculty and staff.
-A comprehensive list of programming from the CEL can be found here.
+The Center for Engaged Learning, Teaching, and Scholarship (CELTs) provides a number of professional development programs for faculty and staff.
+Visit the CELTs website for current learning opportunities.

-• Reflection Resources for Engaged Learning: A variety of strategies and reflection activities for Engaged Learning courses specifically crafted in light of COVID-19’s potential interruption.
+• Reflection Resources for Engaged Learning: A variety of strategies and reflection activities for Engaged Learning courses duirng a on-campus disruption.

 • Ignatian Critical Reflection: A general guide on Ignatian Critical Reflection with emphasis on the Ignatian Pedagogical Paradigm for Engaged Learning courses.